What are my options after the Working Holiday?

 Option 1: Stay longer as a visitor

-If you plan to stay in Canada for just a few more weeks or months to explore, it is essential that you apply for a visitor record before your work permit expires.
+If you plan to stay in Canada for a few more weeks or months to explore, it’s essential to apply for a visitor record before your work permit expires.

-After you submit your application to change your status to “visitor,” and your work permit expires, you will have successfully maintained visitor status.
-As a result, this allows you to remain in Canada while a decision is made on your visitor record application.
+Once you submit your application to change your status to “visitor” and your work permit expires, you will automatically maintain your visitor status.
+This means you can legally remain in Canada while your visitor record application is being processed.

 Option 2: A second participation with the same citizenship

-However, be aware that some countries include a discontinuance requirement, meaning there must be a break between the expiry date of the first IEC work permit and the submission of the second application.
-In other words, you can only apply for a second participation after your previous work permit has expired.
+However, a mandatory break period between the expiry of your first permit and the submission of your second application is required.
+Applying before this break period will result in a refusal.
+In other words, you can only apply for a second participation after your work permit has expired for some time.
 Here are the breaks:

 Option 4: Participation through a Recognized Organization (RO)